-- A. The virtual positronium first is a pair, corpuscular interaction of the virtual electron and positron, the embodiment of their corpuscular properties; as such, this interaction is characterized by energy E_m which may be called a corpuscular or a mass energy. - B. The pair interaction of the electron and positron is the overcoming of their singularity, that is corpuscularity, and therefore the corpuscular interaction itself.
-As a result, the positronium spontaneously annihilates emitting photons.
-The photon is primarily the manifestation of the electron and positron's wave properties.
+(1) The above particles should have been given new terms, 'electrino' and 'positrino', for example, because the terms 'virtual electron' and 'virtual positron' seem to be used now in a different sense; but as objection to these terms has not been expressed so far, we will use them tentatively throughout this research.
+(2) It is noteworthy that it is due to the interaction of the virtual electron and positron that energy emerges here; therefore, these virtual particles taken separately have no energy of their own.
+1.2.
+Complex positronium A. The virtual positronium first is a pair, corpuscular interaction of the virtual electron and positron, the embodiment of their corpuscular properties; as such, this interaction is characterized by energy $E_m$ which may be called a corpuscular or a mass energy.
+B. The pair interaction of the electron and positron is the overcoming of their singularity, that is corpuscularity, and therefore the corpuscular interaction itself.
+As a result, the positronium spontaneously annihilates emitting quanta of energy, photons.
+The photon is primarily the manifestation of the virtual particles' wave properties.
 However, the photon inherits its ancestors' wave-corpuscular dualism and therefore has hidden corpuscular properties as well.
 Due to this, photons tend to turn into their opposition and do turn into it, colliding with each other and giving birth to electron-positron pairs.
 The latter generate likewise other pairs and the original pair, in particular.
-Thus the original pair is reestablished as a result of the photon exchange, or the exchange interaction of virtual positroniums.
-This interaction is the embodiment of the electron and positron's wave properties and is characterized by energy E_p which may be called an exchange or a momentum energy.
+Thus the original pair is re-established as a result of photon exchange, or the exchange interaction of virtual positroniums.
+This interaction is the embodiment of the electron and positron's wave properties and is characterized by energy $E_p$ which may be called an exchange or a momentum energy.
 C. The pair and exchange interactions are inseparable and produce a unity which we shall call a complex positronium, or composium, for short.
 The latter comprises both the phase of pair interaction and that of exchange interaction and is an infinite alternation of these two phases.
-The composium is characterized by its state and its full energy E, its components E_m and E_p corresponding to the above dual phases.
-Mathematically, such a duality is expressed by complex numbers, so the full energy is where the signs '+' and '-' refer to the equally probable conjugate states with energies E and \tilde{E} , respectively.
+The composium is characterized by its state and its full energy E, its components $E_m$ and $E_p$ corresponding to the above dual phases.
+Mathematically, such a duality is expressed by complex numbers, so the full energy is $$E = E_m \pm iE_p \tag{1.1}$$ where the signs '+' and '-' refer to the equally probable conjugate states with energies E and $\tilde{E}$ , respectively.
+Comments: